 AMD Ryzen 5800x

-The core reason for such a huge performance boost over the previous generation was, well, in the core of it all.
+The core reason for such a huge performance boost over the previous generation was at the core of it all.
 AMD introduced its new Zen 3 architecture with the release of the Ryzen 5000 series.
 With 32 MB of L3 cache being shared equally amongst the 8 cores instead of being divided into 4 cores each.
-Therefore each core will be able to access the L3 cache easily and quickly.
-This leads to a drastic decrease in core to core and cache latency by reducing the communication times to a minimum.
+Therefore, each core can access the L3 cache easily and quickly.
+This leads to a drastic decrease in core-to-core and cache latency by reducing the communication times to a minimum.

 The Ryzen 5000 series also proved a good competition when Intel released its 11th Generation Rocket Lake CPUs, with the Ryzen 5 5600x comprehensively beating the i5 11600K in most games.
 You can read more about Ryzen 5 5600x through our motherboard article.